Govind-Patwal/Pewlett-Hackard-Analysis/README.md

     **Link to download the revised_mentorship_eligibilty CSV file -** [**HERE**](https://github.com/Govind-Patwal/Pewlett-Hackard-Analysis/blob/master/Data/revised_mentorship_eligibilty.csv)

-    **Result** - If the DOB criteria is bradned, the pool can be substantially increased - applying the criteria (DOB between 1962 to 1965) increases the number of people eligible for mentorship to **56,859** (a jump from 1.7% to 63%).
+    **Result** - If the DOB criteria is broadned, the pool can be substantially increased - applying the criteria (DOB between 1962 to 1965) increases the number of people eligible for mentorship to **56,859** (a jump from 1.7% to 63%).